danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 ## From Polyaxon to Seldon

-Now that we have trained models we can use Seldon to package it and manage it's deployment.
+Now that we have trained and serialized models we need to package it and deploy it using Seldon.
 This requires some manual work as you need to create a Python class for Seldon to use, create `requirements.txt` and move the serialized model to the right location.
+Finally we need to use [s2i](https://github.com/openshift/source-to-image) to create the image using the base Seldon image.

 To do this I used a Jupyter Lab server in the Kubernetes cluster that you can get up and running with this Kubernetes yaml spec: